ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/BuildRunLandDA.rst

       ./app_build.sh

    Users may need to press the ``Enter`` key to advance the build once the list of currently loaded modules appears.
-   If the code successfully compiles, the console output should end with:
+   If the code successfully compiles, the console output should include:

    .. code-block:: console

       [100%] Completed 'ufs_model.fd'
       [100%] Built target ufs_model.fd
       ...
-Moving pre-compiled executables to designated location ...
+      exit 0

    Additionally, the ``exec`` directory will contain the following executables:

       * ``apply_incr.exe``
+      * ``calcfIMS.exe``
       * ``tile2tile_converter.exe``
       * ``ufs_model``